hadley/adv-r/development.md

 5. Update documentation, re-roxygenise, update `NEWS` and check modified source into your VCS

-For this paradigm, you might also want to use `testthat::autotest()` which will watch your tests and code and will automatically rerun your tests when either changes.
+For this paradigm, you might also want to use `testthat::auto_test()` which will watch your tests and code and will automatically rerun your tests when either changes.
 This allows you to skip step three: you just modify your code and watch to see if the tests pass or fail.

 ### Exploratory programming